Ranking of the best payment methods for eCommerce

 • PayPal.
 Since it was created in 2000, it has been very popular with consumers due to its features and security.
 It is necessary to associate one or more bank accounts in addition to a card to use it

 • Virtual POS (Point-of-Sale Terminal).
-It is the classic physical POS in stores, but in an online version.
-It is necessary to contract it with a banking institution and associate it with an account in said bank.
+It is the classic physical POS in stores but in an online version.
+Contracting it with a banking institution and associating it with an account in said bank is necessary.
 Generally, it allows users to use any card.

 • PCI IVR.
 Let your e-business accept payments using an interactive voice response (IVR) solution.